YangLab/SCAPTURE/README.md

 	PBMC_ALL.intronic.IntegratedSamples.bed
 	PBMC_ALL.3primeExtended.IntegratedSamples.bed

-  * Combined peaks are written in files with "Integrated.bed", columns 1-12 are bed format for peak loci, column 13 is the number of covered known PAS in given poly(A) database file, column 14 and 15 are prediction outcome and sequences around cleavage site of DeepPASS, respectively.
+  Combined peaks are written in files with "Integrated.bed" [BED format](https://genome.ucsc.edu/FAQ/FAQformat.html#format1.7),
+ * the 1-12 columns represent the spliced peak region of the peak region.
+ * the 13th column is "number of refernce poly(A) sites supporting the PAS."
+ * the 14th column is "DeepPASS prediction of the PAS."
+ * the 15th column is "±100 nt sequence around the cleavage site of PAS."

+  Specifically, for "IntegratedSamples.bed",
-  * Peaks from all samples are written in files with "IntegratedSamples.bed", columns 1-15 are similar to "Integrated.bed", column 16 is the index id during peak combination, column 17 is the number of peaks with the same index id.
+ * the 16th column is the index id during peak combination.
+ * the 17th column the number of peaks with the same index id.

 ### Run scapture PASquant module